What is ovarian cancer?

 - Exposure to asbestos

-At Cromwell Hospital, we offer the following diagnostic options as part of our Gynaecology Rapid Access Clinic
+At Cromwell Hospital, we offer the following diagnostic options as part of our gynaecology clinic:

 - Blood tests – To check any abnormalities in your cells that could lead to an ovarian cancer diagnosis.

-- CT Scan or Ultrasoun - These scans can detect the presence of cancer and see if it’s spread to other organs.
+- CT scan or ultrasound - These scans can detect the presence of cancer and see if it’s spread to other organs.
 This can help your doctors decide on the most effective treatment for you.

 - Laparoscopy – This is a small operation to look inside your tummy to find out if the cancer has spread.
 Your surgeon puts a thin tube with a light and a camera (laparoscope) through a small cut in your abdomen to check your ovaries and the surrounding area.
 They can also take tissue samples.